VarshneysvAI/VarshneysvAI/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Pursuing B.Tech in Computer Science Engineering (Class of 2026).
+- 🎓 Pursuing B.Tech in Computer Science Engineering (Class of 2028).
 - 💡 Passionate about project-based learning, practical implementation, and solving real-world problems.
 - 🎯 Currently diving deep into **AI/ML**, **RAG architectures**, and **Cybersecurity**.
-- 🚀 Actively participating in hackathons, Kaggle competitions (like CAFA 6), and competitive programming.
+- 🚀 Actively participating in hackathons, Kaggle competitions (like CAFA 6 and Namitron Challenge), and competitive programming.
 - 💼 **Actively seeking internship opportunities** to apply my skills in impactful environments.

 ### 🛠️ Tech Stack & Tools